-Back when Thailand was the Kingdom of Ayutthaya, its King Naresuan saw plenty of combat during his reign, and one battle with the Burmese brought about one of the most legendary moments in Thailand’s history.
-Naresuan, atop his elephant, called out the crown prince of Burma Mingya Swa, who was resting on his elephant under a tree, to face him in single combat.
-He accepted, and Naresuan killed his opponent, and effectively won the battle.
-Whilst today we know elephant riding to be wrong, it’s one of the most enduring stories from this era of Thailand’s history and one that they’re fiercely proud of.
+Back when Thailand was known as the Kingdom of Ayutthaya, King Naresuan’s reign was marked by one of the most legendary battles in Thai history.
+Atop his elephant, the king called out to the crown prince of Burma Mingya Swa to face him in single combat.
+He accepted and Naresuan killed his opponent, winning the battle that secured Thailand’s later victory in the war.
+Whilst today elephant riding is hugely frowned upon, it’s one of the most enduring stories from this era of the country’s history – and one that they’re fiercely proud of.

 Phra Chao Sua

-Phra Chao Sua, or the Tiger King, was the ruler of Thailand from 1702 to 1709 and was known for his passions towards sports, in particular Muay Thai.
-The king was such a huge fan of Thailand’s national sport that he often entered competitions in disguise, where he often beat champions without revealing his true identity.
-Despite later descending into alcoholism and overseeing a famine, he’s fondly remembered for his ability in the ring.
+Phra Chao Sua, or the Tiger King, was the ruler of Thailand from 1702 to 1709.
+This man was known for his passion for sports, in particular Muay Thai.
+The king was such a huge fan of Thailand’s national sport that he often entered competitions in disguise, where he beat champions without revealing his true identity.
+Despite later descending into alcoholism and overseeing a national famine, he’s more fondly remembered for his ability in the ring.

 One of Thailand’s most feared ghosts, Krasue was a lady who was promised to a Siamese nobleman yet loved a soldier of low rank.
 After being caught with her lover, she was sentenced to death by burning.
 A sorceress attempted to cast a protection spell, but its effects came on too late, leaving only her intestines, viscera and head unscathed.
 Today, it’s thought that her ghostly remains roam the night in search of food, be it blood, flesh or faeces, and many people claim to have seen her in the night.